Maxservais/42_school_projects/README.md

 **13. Webserv**: A simple HTTP webserver (similar to Nginx).

+**14. Inception**: Virtualize several Docker images (nginx, wordpress & mariadb) in a virtual machine.

-**14. Transcendance**: This project is about creating a web app for the mighty Pong contest!.
+**15. Transcendance**: This project is about creating a web app for the mighty Pong contest!.
 Users can login, enable 2FA, see stats of the games they played, invite other users to join a game, chat with their friends, etc.